 “Notwithstanding the above, DreamHost Web Hosting may terminate service under this contract at any time, without penalty, if the Customer fails to comply with the terms of this contract [...]
 Under no circumstances, including negligence, shall DreamHost Web Hosting [...] be liable for any direct, indirect, incidental, special or consequential damages that result from the use of or inability to use the DreamHost Web Hosting Server service, or that results from mistakes, omissions, interruptions, deletion of files, errors, defects, delays in operation [...]"

-My thoughts: Having been a Squarespace customer for the last eight years I am not worried about this.
+My thoughts: Having been a Squarespace customer since 2008 I am not worried about this.
 In all my dealings with them they have been nothing but helpful, courteous and responsive.
 I have no reason to believe that they are somehow out to get me or screw with my content.
 And it gives me peace of mind knowing that I can always contact a real life person if I have any concerns.

 - This is always touted as the big advantage of Wordpress: thanks to the plugins and open source code it’s a very flexible system that can do a lot.
 And I have no issue with that whatsoever and agree that there are certain things, such as secure membership interfaces or blog subscription widgets, that are better in Wordpress.

 - However, Squarespace is much more flexible than many think.
 You can for instance get into the source code as well if you work in developer mode.
 I don’t do that because I am not a back-end developer and sites in developer mode are not supported by customer service.

 - Plus, I don’t need to be in developer mode to get more out of Squarespace than meets the eye.
 I can and do for instance inject code into my website’s header and footer sections.
 I can also embed 3rd party code via page code blocks for things like scheduling or hotel availability widgets.
 I also use a lot of custom CSS for additional styling options.